 Stormwater runoff occurs when precipitation from rain or snowmelt flows over the ground.
 Impervious surfaces like driveways, sidewalks, and streets prevent stormwater from naturally soaking into the ground.

-Stormwater can pick up debris, chemicals, dirt, and other pollutants and flow into a storm sewer system or directly into a lake, stream, river, wetland, or coastal water.
+Unfortunately, stormwater can pick up debris, chemicals, dirt, and other pollutants before flowing into a storm sewer system or directly into a lake, stream, river, wetland, or coastal water.

 Stormwater Pollution Solutions

 - Turn off your sprinklers when it rains, to avoid water runoff; during winter, runoff can freeze causing slippery conditions.

-- Bag your pet's waste, don't just leave it there.
-Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterways.
+- Bag your pet's waste.
+Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually local waterways.